-The communication through agents living in different containers is possible using the Internal Message Transport Protocol (IMTP) and it is not mandatory the usage of FIPA standards for the interpretation of messages, since it is used for the internal platform communication only [Bel07].
-For the identification of registered agents in the containers, a Global Agent Descriptor Table (GADT) is maintained in cache that provides its current status and location in the JADE's system.

-The agent's execution is promoted by the usage of behaviors, which are tasks that should perform within an environment, with or without agent's interaction.
-Each agent can have several behaviors running at the same time, performing different tasks like, e.g. receiving and interpreting of others agent's messages, and explore the environment for mapping information.
-All the associated behaviors to an agent should implement an action and done function, for defining the way of acting and identifying if the behavior is or over, correspondently.
-The action method is called when the behavior should be performed, and done method is called when the behavior is terminated.

-There are several types of behaviors that promote and facilitate the flexibility that an agent should have within an environment.
-As example of that are: one-shot behaviors - which perform the action method one time; cyclic behaviors - the action method is executed whenever it is called; generic behaviors - have associated a trigger to execute the action method.
+- The communication through agents living in different containers is possible using the Inter-4 nal Message Transport Protocol (IMTP) and it is not mandatory the usage of FIPA standards - for the interpretation of messages, since it is used for the internal platform communication only [Bel07].
+For the identification of registered agents in the containers, a Global Agent Descriptor - [Bel07].
+For the identification of registered agents in the containers, a Global Agent Descriptor Table (GADT) is maintained in cache that provides its current status and location in the JADE's system - 8 system. - The agent's execution is promoted by the usage of behaviors, which are tasks that should perform within an environment, with or without agent's interaction.
+Each agent can have several behaviors running at the same time, performing different tasks like, e.g. receiving and interpret- - 12 ing of others agent's messages, and explore the environment for mapping information.
+All the associated behaviors to an agent should implement an action and done function, for defining the - way of acting and identifying if the behavior is or over, correspondently.
+The action method is called when the behavior should be performed, and done method is called when the behavior is terminated. - 16 terminated. - There are several types of behaviors that promote and facilitate the flexibility that an agent should have within an environment.
+As example of that are: one-shot behaviors - which perform the action method one time; cyclic behaviors - the action method is executed whenever it is called; - 20 generic behaviors have associated a trigger to execute the action method.